awsdocs/aws-ruby-developer-guide/doc_source/s3-example-bucket-cors.rst

 Configure CORS for a Bucket
 ===========================

 Call the :ruby-sdk-api:`put_bucket_cors <Aws/S3/Client.html#put_bucket_cors-instance_method>` method, providing the name of the bucket and the CORS configuration settings.

 .. literalinclude:: ./example_code/s3/s3_ruby_bucket_cors.rb
    :lines: 59-62
    :dedent: 0
    :language: ruby

-For the CORS configuration settings, declare an :ruby-sdk-api:`Aws::S3::Types::CORSConfiguration <Aws/S3/Types/CORSConfiguration.html>` hash, specifying things such as the HTTP methods that the specified origins are allowed to execute (:code:`allowed_methods`), the origins you want customers to be able to access the bucket from (:code:`allowed_origins`), and the headers in the response you want customers to be able to access from their applications (for example, from a JavaScript :code:`XMLHttpRequest` object, shown here in :code:`expose_headers`).
+For the CORS configuration settings, declare an :ruby-sdk-api:`Aws::S3::Types::CORSConfiguration <Aws/S3/Types/CORSConfiguration.html>` hash.
+Specify things such as the HTTP methods that the specified origins are allowed to execute (:code:`allowed_methods`), the origins you want customers to be able to access the bucket from (:code:`allowed_origins`), and the headers in the response you want customers to be able to access from their applications (for example, from a JavaScript :code:`XMLHttpRequest` object, shown here in :code:`expose_headers`).

 .. literalinclude:: ./example_code/s3/s3_ruby_bucket_cors.rb